Author: Mário Santiago de Carvalho

 The early years (1527-1548)

 Pedro da Fonseca was born in 1527 or 1528, in Cortiçada (now Proença-a-Nova), one of the twelve villages belonging to the Crato priory (Priorado do Crato), located less than ninety kilometers from Coimbra.
 Cortiçada will receive its new administrative law (Foral Novo) given by King Manuel, the Fortunate, in 1572.
 Fonseca’s parents were Pedro da Fonseca, a member of the Fonseca family of the Cortiçada majorat, and Helena Dias (Franco 1719: 393; Rodrigues 1931a: 457) but little is known about the time the young Fonseca spent in his native village.
 According to his own words, written later on (see Gomes 1964: XXIII), he stayed in his hometown until the age of fourteen and learned there a few rudiments of Latin (e apprendi te hun pouco de latim).
 At the age of nineteen or twenty (1547) he enrolled at the College of Arts in Coimbra, after having lived in a noble’s house (estive en casa d’hum fidalgo, donde me vim aos studos de Coimbra; see Gomes 1964: XXII).
 The College of Arts was already forming Portuguese youth in that city since 1530 but after its new foundation (1542), by King John III, it was also known as the Royal College of Arts (Brandão 1924) and cannot be confused with the Coimbra College of Jesus.
 The latter was founded on April 14, 1542, after the Jesuits arrival in Coimbra, headed by Father Simão Rodrigues (Tellez 1645: 94ff.; Rodrigues 1931a: 405 ff.).
 It may be assumed that Fonseca was sent to Coimbra not to become a Jesuit but to take the course which would allow him to graduate at the university.
 In the Royal College Fonseca took, in his own words, “six or seven months of the course of the arts”.
 At that time his knowledge of Latin counted already overall “three or four years”.
 Another document mentions the study of Greek (see Gomes 1964: XXV).
 We do not know exactly who were his teachers at the Royal College of Arts but if he was one of the first students of the newest College, located downtown Coimbra, he could have been followed the lessons of Luís Álvares Cabral (1st course of 1547/48).
 However, since he claims to have followed the course only for six or seven months, it is more likely he has heard instead Manuel de Pina (2nd course) or Diogo de Contreiras (3rd course) – and more unlikely Rui Lopes (4th course).
-Arguably, he could also there get acquainted with teachers like Nicolas Grouchy, Belchior Beleago, António de Souto, and Pedro de Monção, among others.
+Arguably, he could also there get acquainted with teachers like Nicolas Grouchy, Belchior Beleago, António de Souto, and Pedro de Monção, among others (Abranches 1947).
 It is reasonable to believe that Fonseca heard on February 21, 1548, Arnauld Fabrice’s opening speech of the Royal College academic year.

 Fonseca’s first period as a Jesuit (1548-1561)